 “The White House has announced that APTA is among the organizations that have joined a public-private partnership to combat opioid usage and prescription drug abuse, and that the association will reach out to the public and its members to deliver the message that pain can be effectively managed through conservative, nondrug approaches.
 Physical therapists can help individuals manage pain, and greater use of physical therapy could make a real impact on the tragic levels of drug abuse in this country—abuse that often begins with a prescription for pain medication.”

 Opioids and Physical Therapy

-A physical therapist utilizes a number of different pain management methods, such as deep tissue massage, manipulation of bones, manual therapy, cold laser therapy, microcurrent stimulation, movement therapy and exercise.
+A physical therapist utilizes a number of different pain management methods, such as deep tissue massage, manipulation of bones, manual therapy, cold laser therapy, microcurrent stimulation, movement therapy, and exercise.
 Exercise may involve walking on a treadmill or specific exercises to strengthen the muscles.
 Keep in mind that just 30 minutes of exercise a day will help you with pain management.
-The exercise plan that a physical therapist will devise for you will be focused in strengthening the muscles, increasing enduring, developing more flexibility in the joints and muscles and create stability in the joints.
-A physical therapist uses the fundamental sciences of biomechanics, pathology and kinesiology to formulate a specific exercise treatment plan for patients.
+The exercise plan that a physical therapist will devise for you will be focused on strengthening the muscles, increasing enduring, developing more flexibility in the joints and muscles, and create stability in the joints.
+A physical therapist uses the fundamental sciences of biomechanics, pathology, and kinesiology to formulate a specific exercise treatment plan for patients.

 The Goal of Physical Therapy